-If you’re a doctor, lawyer, or other skilled professional who is “moonlighting” as a writer for your business website, you are relearning skills you probably haven’t practiced much since your college days.
-At the beginning, your work was tentative.
+If you’re a podiatrist, lawyer, or other skilled professional who is “moonlighting” as a writer for your business website, you are relearning skills you probably haven’t practiced much since your college days.
+In the beginning, your work was tentative.
 Your sentences were short and larded with statistics.

 After several months of practice, you’ve gained confidence.
 Your writing is much more lively and engaging, and you are using a richer, more dynamic vocabulary.
 Your personality has begun to color the text.
 And you almost never write a simple sentence anymore.
 Some of your sentences have become so long and complex that they become one-sentence paragraphs.